-INSTALLATION OF VALVE CLUSTER
+INSTALLATION OF VALVE CLUSTER ASSEMBLIES

-Horizontal hydronic fan coil units may use either twoway (figure 2) or three way (figure3) motorized valve assembly.
+Horizontal hydronic fan coil units may use either a two way (Figure 3) or three way (Figure 4) motorized valve assembly.
 The following procedures describe each installation.

-PRODECURE 1: TWO WAY ASSEMBLY
+PROCEDURE 1: TWO WAY MOTIRIZED VALVE ASSEMBLY

-- 1. The two way motorized valve assembly should be attached to the supply header which is the connection nearest the air outlet flange on the unit. - 2.
-Prior to soldering the joints, operate all the hand valves to ensure that the handles will fully open and close without interference to other valves, ceiling wall, plenum or other accessories - 3.
-All valves will operate at any angel with the exception of the motorized valve, which must never be installed with the power head below horizontal.
+- 1. The two-way motorized valve assembly should be attached to the supply header which is connection nearest the air outlet flange on the unit. - 2.
+Prior to soldering the joints, operate all the hand valves to ensure that the handles will fully open and close without interference to other valves, ceiling, wall, plenum or other accessories. - 3.
+All valves will operate at any angle with the exception of the motorized valve, which must never be installed with the power head below horizontal.
 The actuator box requires a 3/4 inch clearance for removal.

-Figure 32 Two-Way Motorized Valve Assembly
+Figure 16 Two-Way Motorized Valve Assembly